leeee-me/rpi-arm64-ubuntu-o-debian-build/README.md

 $ ./buildfirmware.sh
 $ ./buildkernel-uboot-rpi3.sh  # this is RPi3 kernel boot with u-boot
   or
+  ./buildkernel-uboot-rpi3-2.sh # this is RPi3 kernel boot with newer 4.15.y and v2018.11 u-boot supported booti with vmlinuz or
-$ ./buildkernel-armstub-rpi3.sh # this is RPi3 kernel boot by default stub (to support 4.19.y boot-up directly since u-boot cannot boot up the new firmware? possibly here? https://github.com/raspberrypi/firmware/issues/1157 or
+$ ./buildkernel-armstub-rpi3.sh # this is RPi3 kernel boot by default stub (to support 4.19.y boot directly since u-boot cannot boot up the new firmware? possibly here? https://github.com/raspberrypi/firmware/issues/1157 or
 $ ./buildkernel-armstub-rpi4.sh # this is RPi4 kernel boot with armstub8 (temp workaround solution)
 $ ./buildimage.sh
 </pre>
-Then you obtained image of "ubuntu-${DISTRIB_RELEASE}-arm64-${RPT_TARGET}.img", and you could place it on to your micro SD card.
+Then you obtained image of "${VER}-arm64-${RPT_VER}.img", and you could place it on to your micro SD card.
 <pre>
-$ xzcat ubuntu-VV.vv-arm64-ttt.img.xz | pv | sudo dd of=/dev/sdX
+$ xzcat DISTRIB-RELEASE-arm64-RPI_TARGET.img.xz | pv | sudo dd of=/dev/sdX
 </pre>

+<b>If you need mmcli/nmcli to support 3G/LTE modem (cdc-wdm0/wwan0), suggest to use Debian distrib instead of Ubuntu Bionic.
+I tried it and that did not work correctly on some QMI mPCIe modem such as EC25/EG25.</b>

 I strongly suggest you to connect your RPi 3 with a UART/USB cable and watch it booting-up on a console/terminal emulator (PuTTY, TeraTerm, minicom, etc)
 You could rebuild the kernel all the time when the upstream kernel is upgraded, then just replace the following stuffs in your microSD card: